Wyntuition/jekyll-now/todo/02-work-internal.md

     TypeScript helps standardize code with OO pricinples.
 Scala allows such flexibility that different developer can use different subsets to do the same thing.
 This can lead to a significant increase in difficulty training new developers as well as increase in cost of maintaining the system.

+    Systemic issues: no code standards with a lang like Scala, Lead who doesn't know software workflow enough like code standard/norms, overall experience level ,

 - read sales book, communication practices among large teams
 - Docker cert lunch club